craftcms/docs/docs/4.x/dev/filters.md

 {{ user.bio|purify }}
 ```

-To load predefined rules from a file in `config/htmlpurifier/`, pass its file name as an argument (without `.json`):
+To load predefined rules from a file in `config/htmlpurifier/`, pass its filename as an argument (without `.json`):

 ```twig
 {{ user.bio|purify('user-profile') }}